 - Open the tutorial model EdgeSrf.3dm.
-(Help menu > Learn Rhino > Tutorials and Samples > User's Guide > EdgeSrf) - On the Surface menu, click Edge Curves.
-Optional: Press F1 to review the Help topic for the EdgeSrf command. - 3.
+(Help menu > Learn Rhinoceros > Tutorials and Samples > User's Guide > EdgeSrf) - On the Surface menu, click Edge Curves.
+Optional: Review the Help topic for the EdgeSrf command in Rhino Help. - 3.
 At the Select 2, 3, or 4 open curves prompt, select the four curves as shown in the illustration below.